jasonpearson/webpack-fullstack/README.md

 # webpack-fullstack
 This package provides a simple CLI that is ideal for building apps that use Webpack to compile both server-side code and client code.
 There are two primary reasons to use this package, it will allow you to:
 1. automatically start and restart a node child process for your server each time changes are made to the server-side source code (instead of using something like nodemon).
-2. consolidate both Webpack configurations (client and server) into a single file that provides sensible defaults with the ability to provide overrides .
+2. consolidate both Webpack configurations (client and server) into a single file that provides sensible defaults with the ability to provide overrides.

 ### quickstart
 1. `npm install webpack-fullstack -g`